incendies/todo-app-with-typescript/readme.md

    - Each task can have an optional due date.
 Overdue tasks will be highlighted in red.

 4. **Priority Levels**
    - Tasks can be assigned a priority of "low", "medium", or "high".
-Tasks with higher priorities are displayed more prominently.
+Tasks are color-coded based on their priority:
+     - Low: Green
+     - Medium: Orange
+     - High: Red

 5. **Task Filtering**
    - You can filter tasks to display: